slotdawg/ts2020/peer/peer.rst

    .. note::

-     All participants on a single Nutanix AOS cluster will be sharing the same BootcampFS file server as well as the **peer** API account.
+     All participants on a single Nutanix AOS cluster will be sharing the same BootcampFS file server, as well as the **peer** API account.

 #.
 Click **Close**.

 Staging Test Data on PeerAgent-Win
 ...................

-The final step of staging the lab is configuring creating some sample data on PeerAgent-Win, which will be acting as a Windows File Server.
-Peer is capable of replicating between multiple Files clusters as well as between a mix of Files and other NAS platforms.
+The final step of staging the lab is creating some sample data on PeerAgent-Win, which will be acting as a Windows File Server.
+Peer is capable of replicating between multiple Files clusters, as well as between a mix of Files and other NAS platforms.
 For this lab, you will be replicating between your Nutanix Files cluster and a Windows File Server.

 #.
 Connect to your *Initials*\ **-Windows-ToolsVM** via RDP using the following credentials: